sweisss/sweisss.github.io/index.md

 Watch it on [YouTube](https://youtu.be/-SqWVBQvj-w)

 ### Packets
-A short video for CS372 - Intro to Networking at Oregon State University - Ecampus, Summer 2023.
+A short video for CS 372 - Intro to Networking at Oregon State University - Ecampus, Summer 2023.
 The vido coveres how to calculate transmission time of packets.
 > **NOTE**: Watch the video and confirm that this is actually talks about!

 Watch it on [YouTube](https://youtu.be/ZB5TZAU-Dq4)

 ### Informational Speach
-A short video made for COM111 - Public Speaking at Central Oregon Community College, Fall 2020.
+A short video made for COM 111 - Public Speaking at Central Oregon Community College, Fall 2020.
 It coveres some basic safety meaures to take when backcountry skiing.
 However, the point of the video was to learn and practice public speaking and communication skills, not to act as an authority on safe backcountry travel or recreation.